tensor4all/TensorCrossInterpolation.jl/README.md

 ## Related modules

 ### [TCIITensorConversion.jl](https://gitlab.com/tensors4fields/tciitensorconversion.jl)
-A small helper module for easy conversion of `TensorCI`, `TensorCI2` and `TensorTrain` objects into ITensors `MPS` objects.
+A small helper module for easy conversion of `TensorCI1`, `TensorCI2` and `TensorTrain` objects into ITensors `MPS` objects.
 This should be helpful for those integrating TCI into a larger tensor network algorithm.
 For this conversion, simply call the `MPS` constructor on the object:
 ```julia
 mps = MPS(tci)